alinex/node-alinex/src/doc/filestructure.md

 - `src` - the source files which will change with each update
 - `local` - local maybe changed files or links to the sources
-- `run` - linked or compiled files from source overriden by local
+- `lib` - linked or compiled files from source overridden by local

 Within these three directories you will find the following structure: